 On the 25th of March the campaign rocked the boat London-wide, after the teams at University College London, King’s College London, and London Metropolitan University orchestrated simultaneous banner drops!
 The banners read “meat & dairy = climate crisis.”
 This very simply spells out the situation to these institutions, who are oftentimes the source of the conclusive data on the matter!
 Students decided to take direct action due to the unresponsiveness and lack of engagement from their universities and student unions.

 Speaking at the action, Sofia Carolina Fernandes Pontes, a student at London Metropolitan has said

 “It’s simple, universities have to act on the climate crisis and that begins with their menus.
 We know that meat, fish, and dairy are driving climate collapse, deforestation, and ocean dead zones.
 This is all whilst we produce enough to feed ten billion people, yet have hundreds of millions starving all over the world because of our woefully immoral food systems.
 Universities must transition to fully just and sustainable plant-based catering by the 2023-24 academic year in order to secure a livable world for the students they are educating.“

-Meanwhile, at the University of Exeter, NUS delegate and VP-elect Liberation and Equality Emma de Saram is tirelessly pushing for climate, animal, and social justice in the South-West!
+Meanwhile, at the University of Exeter, Emma de Saram is tirelessly pushing for climate, animal, and social justice in the South-West!
 Speaking to us she said: